GhostWriters/DockSTARTer/docs/apps/komga.md

 ## Description

-[Komga](https://komga.org) Komga is a media server for your comics, mangas, BDs and magazines.
+[Komga](https://komga.org) is a media server for your comics, mangas, BDs and magazines.

 ## Install/Setup